taylorj8/pytch-tutorials/debugger/tutorial.md

 ### Continue

 The continue button, represented by a right arrow, will continue the program until the next time an sprite hits a breakpoint.
 Try clicking on it to see what happens.
 The program will continue until the aliens reach the bottom of the screen, and then it will pause again.
-Take a look at the glowing alien card in the debug panel.
+Take a look at the glowing alien card in the debug sidebar.
 You will notice that the glowing card changes depending on which alien hits the bottom of the screen.
 Click the button a few more times to see how the glowing card changes.

 ### Step